 As cleanup at Hanford continues, we're able to focus on future uses of the site.
 This includes protecting Hanford's ecological and cultural heritage, and restoring habitat for many rare plants and animals that live there.

-The current Hanford site covers 580 square-miles of land bordered on the north and east by the Columbia River, featuring:
+The current Hanford site covers 580 square miles of land bordered on the north and east by the Columbia River.

 The endangered White bluffs bladderpod flower is found only in the Hanford Reach.

-We work with the U.S. Dept. of Energy and EPA to find the best, most cost-effective methods of cleaning up the environment, and ensure that the cleanup follows the laws under the Resource Conservation and Recovery Act.
-While it is a federal law, Washington state is authorized to carry out enforcement.
+We work with the U.S. Department of Energy and EPA to find the best, most cost-effective methods of cleaning up the environment, and ensure that the cleanup follows the laws under the Superfund law, known officially as the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA).
+While it is a federal law, Washington State is the lead regulatory agency for certain areas under the Tri-Party Agreement and EPA is the lead regulatory agency for other areas.
 Examples of restoration may include re-seeding an area with native grasses or planting new sagebrush.
 The Confederated Tribes of the Umatilla Indian Reservation are actively involved in growing native plants for use in habitat restoration.

 U.S. Dept. of the Interior regulations establish a framework and set of procedures for the NRDA process.
 The regulations define three sequential phases: